sylvainhalle/PaperShell/Readme.md

   [fixed](http://jeffe.cs.illinois.edu/pubs/tex/fixacm.sty) to improve some of its "brain-damaged and ugly" fomatting rules (not my words here!)
 - The EPTCS BibTeX file incorrectly handles `doi` fields that contain an underscore.
-  Since we don't know a workaround, the template uses the `plain` biblioragphy style rather than `eptcs`.
+  Since we don't know a workaround, the template uses the `plain` bibliography style rather than `eptcs`.